 Somewhere to sleep

-Cats spend the majority of the day sleeping, and while they can fall asleep more or less anywhere, it's good to give them a few places to choose from, be it on a nice cat blanket on the windowsill or in their own comfy cat bed.
+Cats spend the majority of the day sleeping, and while they can fall asleep more or less anywhere, it's good to give them a few places to choose from, be it on a cozy cat blanket on the windowsill or in their own comfy cat bed.

 As we've already established, cats feel most comfortable when they are up high, so if you can it's a great idea to provide them with a sleeping spot above ground.
-The Freestyle Cat Tree can be accessorized with either a super comfy hammock or a secluded felt den where they can curl up.
+The Freestyle Cat Climbing Tree can be accessorized with either a super comfy hammock or a secluded felt den where they can curl up.

 Natural urge to climb